Slack vs. Discord Comparison: Which One Is Better for Business?

 In Slack, communication is built around workspaces — separate areas where the team's chat channels are hosted.
 After a user logs in to a workspace, he or she gets access to all team's channels and can communicate with other users in the workspace.

 Slack lets you access channels and messages in one central location while onboarding.
 The system is intuitive and easy to use and navigate.
 You can access all channels, messages, and contacts visible to you at the top left corner.
-Slack also allows for theme customizations, i.e., it lets you change the theme of the sidebar with the contacts and apps.
+Slack also allows for theme customization, i.e., it lets you change the theme of the sidebar with the contacts and apps.

 In Discord, servers are similar to Slack's workspaces.
 However, there is a difference: servers are associated with your user account so that you can join all of them via one login.